 Back in the mid-19th century, Count Herberstein came into ownership of Palais Dietrichstein, an impressive building on the edge of the Hofburg palace complex where the Habsburgs lived and worked.

 The end of that century was a time of redevelopment in Vienna, with buildings shooting up all over the place.
-No surprise, then, that Herberstein decided to rebuild his property; architect Carl König put up a new palais in 1897.
+No surprise, then, that Herberstein decided to rebuild his property; architect Carl König put up a new palais in the late 1890s.

-The new Palais Herberstein took the adjoining palace as its role model, which included putting a dome on top.
-Which is fine in theory, but some observers of the time thought it a little disrespectful to pretend to some kind of imperial equivalence.
+This Palais Herberstein took the adjoining Imperial residence as its role model, which included putting a dome on top.
+Which is fine in theory, but some observers of the time thought it a little disrespectful to pretend to some kind of equivalence with the emperor.

 Anyway, various redevelopment works saw the dome disappear and the building grow in height to today’s imposing construction that guards the entrance to Herrengasse.